 It was the beginning of the year, and the air was filled with New Year's resolutions.
 But, since "resolutions" has become somewhat of a dirty word, I will use "intentions" and "goals" as its euphemisms from now on.
 One of my personal goals was to spend more time in the kitchen, invite friends over for dinner more often, and to connect with other creatives in my town beyond the social media.

 I also wanted to get out of the cooking rut I found myself over the last few months, possibly years.
-My husband and I found ourselves playing it "safe" in the kitchen by cooking the same "go-to" things over and over or simply making Trader Joes frozen meals.
-It is hard to be adventurous when my 5 year old wants to eat dry pasta for every meal, should I let her.
+My husband and I found ourselves cooking the same go-to things over and over or simply making Trader Joes frozen meals.
+If it’s not broken, why fix it, right?
+Plus, living with a five year who old wants to eat dry pasta for every meal really puts a damper on adventurous cooking.

 How it Works: